bitcoin/bips/bip-0054/test_vectors/README.md

 ## BIP54 test vectors

-This folder contains a set of test vectors for each mitigation introduced in the BIP.
+This folder contains a set of test vectors for each mitigation activated by the BIP54 bundle.
 This document presents them in more detail.

 The code used to generate half of the test vectors is included with the implementation and available [here][other-vectors].
 The other half requires mining mainnet blocks and is [published